nobantahir/NLP_Web_Search_Engine/README.txt

 6. TEST.txt
    - Contains the test queries used to evaluate the engine, plus notes on any improvements made.

+7. *CRITICAL* Make sure developer folder is in the same directory as the codebase.

 ---------------------
 1. Building the Index
 ---------------------